pcatach/pcatach.github.io/_posts/freud.md

 Faulty acts happen when the speaker has two conflicting intentions and one has been "forced back".
 The forced back intention returns as a slip of tongue, disturbing the other intention.

+Just like faulty acts, dreams have a sense too

+Describes dreams as the mind's reaction to unwelcome stimuli that affects us during our sleep, when we ought to be completely withdrawn from any stimulus

+Neurologically, dreams are thought (by some) to be the product of the brain using it's own set of experiences and expectations to give a sense to random stimuli

+In the case of dreams as with faulty acts, we can only understand the meaning by asking the dreamer what the meaning is

+In most cases, they will claim they do not know.
+Freud thinks though that it's probable that

+> Only he does not know that he knows it and for that reason thinks he does not know it

+He claims that this has been proved already in hypnosis experiments: people first deny recollection but then remember what was suggested to them under the hypnotic state

+As with faulty acts, we must ask what first comes to mind in connection to the dream, or in connection with each element of the dream

+Freud thinks that our belief that "what first comes to mind" is arbitrary is rooted in an unscientific belief in free will and undeterminism

+From what first comes to mind, a chain of free associations will clarify what the meaning is